elixir-europe/rdmkit/pages/your_tasks/data_transfer.md

 ### Description

 Often, research in Life Sciences generates massive amounts of digital data, such as output files of ‘omics’ techniques (genomics, transcriptomics, metabolomics, proteomics, etc).
 Large data files cannot be sent by email because they exceed the file size limit of most common email servers.
+Moreover, some data cannot be sent by email because its sensitive nature.
 So, how can large data files be transferred from a local computer to a distant one?

 ### Considerations